 from₹ 11.00 - 19.30 Lakhs

-Note: The claimed ARAI fuel-efficiency figures for the Mahindra Thar Roxx's 2.0-litre turbo, Tata Curvv’s 1.2-litre turbo and Renault Duster’s 1.0-litre turbo engines are yet to be revealed.
+Note: The claimed ARAI fuel-efficiency figures for the Mahindra Thar Roxx’s 2.0-litre turbo-petrol and Tata Curvv’s 1.2-litre turbo-petrol engines are yet to be revealed.

 Claimed mileage of up to 15.3kpl

-One of the most recent entrants in the midsize SUV segment, the Tata Sierra is offered with three engine options: two petrols and a diesel.
+The Tata Sierra is offered with three engine options: two petrols and a diesel.
 Of these, the 1.5-litre turbo-petrol is the least frugal, with a claimed mileage of 15.3kpl.
-Incidentally, the Sierra is also the least fuel-efficient turbo-petrol midsize SUV on this list.
-The 1.5-litre engine produces 160hp and 255Nm, and is paired only with a 6-speed automatic transmission.
-This engine is also offered in the bigger Harrier and Safari SUVs but in a higher state of tune.
+The engine produces 160hp and 255Nm and is paired only with a 6-speed automatic transmission.
+This unit is also offered in the bigger Harrier and Safari SUVs but in a higher state of tune.

 Tata Sierra ARAI mileage for 1.5-litre turbo-petrol engine | |